 For meetings and networking: The Standard, WC1H

 The stylish Standard in King's Cross launched its new meetings and events space, The Standard Townhouse, in October.
-Situated on the 8th and 9th floors of the hotel, it caters to networking events - just look at that wraparound terrace! and the view! - and it's also a meeting-optimised space, with office and desk chairs, integrated tech, projectors and floor-to-ceiling windows.
+Situated on the eighth and ninth floors of the hotel, it caters to networking events – just look at that wraparound terrace! and the view! – and it's also a meeting-optimised space, with office and desk chairs, integrated tech, projectors and floor-to-ceiling windows.

 Need a less formal change of scene from home sweet home?
 You can also opt to work in the lobby lounge for a stylish co-working vibe.